 I love the idea of earning additional upside from your rewards.
 If you invest in stocks, bonds and other appreciable assets, you could watch your free money multiply.
 The SoFi Credit Card* has a similar structure, and that one even makes it easy to invest in cryptocurrency if you wish.

 Another idea is the Preferred Rewards program offered by Bank of America, which includes its wealth management division, Merrill.
 If you have $20,000 in eligible balances (for instance, bank accounts or investments), your Bank of America credit card rewards are worth 25 percent more.
 You get a 50 percent bonus if you maintain $50,000 in eligible balances and a 75 percent bonus if you have $100,000 or more socked away.
 Especially once you hit that highest tier, Bank of America’s credit cards are tough to top.

 The bottom line

 Loyalty pays, so consider your entire financial picture.
 It might make sense to consolidate your banking, credit card and investment activity with a single provider in order to earn premium perks such as enhanced rewards and lower fees.

-*The information about The Platinum Card® from American Express exclusively for Morgan Stanley and the Fidelity® Rewards Visa Signature® Credit Card has been collected independently by Bankrate.com.
+*The information about The Platinum Card® from American Express exclusively for Morgan Stanley, the Fidelity® Rewards Visa Signature® Credit Card and the SoFi Credit Card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.